 - In another, adults reported a poorer performance on a visual vigilance task even if they were only mildly dehydrated, also adjudging themselves as more anxious and fatigued.
 The dehydrated participants also reported worse memory.

-- Research found that mild dehydration in women (1.36%) resulted in ‘degraded mood, increased perception of task difficulty, lower concentration, and headache symptoms’.
+- Research found that mild dehydration in women (1.36%) resulted in "a degraded mood, increased perception of task difficulty, lower concentration, and headache symptoms".

 Our brain's mass is three-quarters water, so when we're dehydrated, its ability to function is impeded.
 Water makes the transportation of nutrients to our brain more efficient, resulting in greater cognition.